by John Ellis

 However, while we are quick to laud the social activism of our past brothers and sisters in Christ, we often fail to acknowledge that much of the opposition our faith heroes faced came from other professing Christians.
 For example, William and Catherine Booth, the founders of The Salvation Army, were expelled from their denomination because of their social activism.
 Shamefully, many supposed ministers of the gospel not only defended chattel slavery but promoted it as right and good.
 True, George Whitefield built an orphanage in Georgia, but he did so through the forced labor, sweat, and blood of slaves.
 And there is still a sizeable segment of conservative evangelicalism that spends an inordinate amount of time insisting that pursuits of justice and mercy ministries are not the gospel.

-Sadly, I’ve heard distrust and even condemnation for those who connect social justice and activism to the gospel from the mouths of men and women I otherwise respect.
-The dogged political positions of many conservative evangelicals are often at odds with social justice and mercy ministries.
+Sadly, I’ve heard distrust and even condemnation from the mouths of men and women I otherwise respect for those who believe the gospel compels ethics of social justice and mercy ministries.
+This distrust and condemnation is most often a product of the dogged political positions of many conservative evangelicals, political ideologies that are often at odds with social justice and mercy ministries.
 Even as they drop bags of groceries off at soup kitchens, their rhetoric and voting record displays where their true priorities lie – defending their own rights at the expense of others.

 This group, who, to be blunt, check off most of the same systematic theological boxes as I do, often accuse those who write or speak about the injustices of racism, sexual assault, and poverty as watering down the gospel or, worse, adding to the good news of Jesus Christ.
 At best, they insist, churches concerned about social justice are wasting resources on things that are not our mandated mission.
 Playing the sophist’s game of semantics, they demand caged in definitions of words like “justice” that apply in all times and all places without any concern for context.